ValerieMichaud/ShowTix4U/README.md

 Babel is configured to transpile ES6 modules into CommonJS syntax and we use browserify to bundle the code into one file to deliver it to the browser.

 #### [Browserify]
 Browserify walks through all files and traces down all `require()`s to bundle all files together.

+#### [Sass]
+Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 #### [Gulp]
 Task runner to make defining and running the tasks simpler.